DIDSR/calzone/paper/paper.md

 We compared the results calculated by `calzone` with external packages for some metrics to ensure the correctness of the implementation.
 For reliability diagram, we compared the result with the `sklearn.calibration.calibration_curve()` function in `scikit-learn` [@scikit].
 For top-class ECE and SpiegelHalter's Z score, we compared the result with the `MAPIE` package [@taquet2022mapie].
 For Hosmer-Lemeshow statistic, we compared the result with the `ResourceSelection` package in R language [@ResourceSelection].
 Their results are consistent with ours.
 For other metrics such as ICI, no external package is available, so we compared the result with ECE as they are similar and we obtained reasonably similar results.
 We include the validation codes in our documentation.

 ## Command line interface
-`calzone` also provides a command line interface to calculate the metrics.
-The user can visualize the calibration curve, calculate the metrics and their confidence intervals using the command line interface.
+`calzone` also provides a command line interface.
+Users can visualize the calibration curve, calculate calibration metrics and their confidence intervals using the command line interface.
 To use the command line interface, the user can run `python cal_metrics.py -h` to see the help message.

 # Acknowledgements
-The authors acknowledge the Research Participation Program at the Center for Devices and Radiological Health administered by the Oak Ridge Institute for Science and Education through an interagency agreement between the U.S. Department of Energy and the U.S. Food and Drug Administration (FDA).
+The authors acknowledge the Research Participation Program at the Center for Devices and Radiological Health administered by the Oak Ridge Institute for Science and Education through an interagency agreement between the U.S. Department of Energy and the U.S. Food and Drug Administration.

 # Conflicts of interest
 The authors declare no conflicts of interest.